+- 1. The pathways in the North Campus Area are largely undeveloped.
+Refer to the North Campus Conditional Use Permit and the Campus Physical Framework Vision Project (2016) for additional information.

-- 1. Refer to the University Street
+- 2. Refer to the University Street

 Feasibility Study (2012) and the

 Campus Physical Framework

 Vision Project (2016) for additional

 information about the potential

 expansion of the open-space

 framework in the Esslinger Hall

 and Mac Court area.

-- 2. The open-space framework in the outer portions of the East Campus Area are largely undeveloped.
+- 3. The open-space framework in the outer portions of the East Campus Area are largely undeveloped.
 Refer to the Development Policy for the East Campus Area, the East Campus Open Space Framework Study (2004), and the Campus Physical Framework Vision Project (2016) for additional information.